Rosary of Creation

 Two liturgies and a table blessing for Christmas Eve can be accessed here:

-This can be prayed as a response to sexual violence.
+Let Us Lament – a prayerful response to sexual violence.

 This lament may be used as it is, altered to suit particular groups or simply used as inspiration to create something new.
 Consideration needs to be given to those who may attend, especially if victims of sexual violence are present.
 Prepare an environment which is both comfortable and beautiful – it could be in a church or meeting room.
 As people arrive, ensure they are warmly welcomed.
 Prepare beforehand who will do each part of the ritual and how it will be done.
 Performative readings, sung Psalms and lengthy silences will help facilitate deep prayer.

-Let Us Lament : click here to view document.
+Let Us Lament – the document will print as an A5 folding document: click here to view document.